adamsilver/fdpb/06-Search.md

 # Search And Filter

-I'm organised.
-I remember I've always been organised, even as a boy.
-I've always been a minimalist too.
+I'm an organised person.
+Even as I boy I remember being this way.
+But, I've always been a minimalist too.
 Organising things when you only own a few things is easy.

-I rarely lost things but when I did, all I had to do was shout in the general direction of the resident search engine "Where's my..." and the search engine would tell me.
+As a boy, I rarely lost things, but when I did, I just had to shout in the general direction of the resident search engine 'Where's my...' and the search engine would tell me.

 By search engine, I mean my mum.
 Mum knew where everything was.
 Not just my stuff.
 Everyone's.
 This was one of her many qualities.
-She didn't just know where stuff was, she knew the answer to any question I had.
+She didn't just know where stuff was, she knew the answer to almost any question I had.

 If I could go back in time and accelerate my nerdyness a little bit, I might have nicknamed her Google.